A challenge to UK & Welsh Governments…

 I also prepared a Metro update blog in February 2022

 I have also written about the need to look at innovation and different rail standards to allow us revisit old routes and/or new alignments where a traditional HR approach will not work, however much we might want it!
 The need for comprehensive network interoperability is a constraint in places in the UK where the application of Mainline HR standards is not the right solution.
-This is true in parts of West Wales and North West Wales and I suspect other parts of the UK as well.
+This is true in parts of West Wales and especially North West Wales and I suspect other parts of the UK as well.

 Well, any operational costs will clearly fall mainly to WG via TfW and its Rail Services operations, and certainly all of the CVL and additional bus operations.
 I really dont know what the details might be – but we should probably be thinking of an additional opex requirement of £50M pa.
 For the capital, then in principle the majority of costs for enhancing the NR asset should fall to UK Gov, given WG will have to cover the CVL costs, bus measures, etc. But I think we may need some “flexibility”!
 I also think we will need to consider “road pricing” at some point.